alopes2/payx-payment-gateway/README.md

 This is our Acquiring Bank implementation (here we are mocking a banking service).

+### PayX.UnitTests

+Here are the **Unit Tests** for our projects.
+To run them just go to the `src` folder and run:

+`dotnet test`

+It is also set to generate a code coverage file with `coverlet` .
+To generate a coverage file just run:

+`dotnet test ./src/PayX.sln /p:CollectCoverage=true /p:CoverletOutputFormat=opencover`

+This will generate a `coverage.opencover.xml` file in the `PayX.UnitTests` project folder.

 ## Features

 ### Repository and Unit of Work pattern